-Many competitiveness problems in modern electricity markets stem from the RTO assumption of a vertical demand curve (a behavior which is largely a legacy of the regulated era, in which monopoly utilities bore an "obligation to serve").
+Many competitiveness problems in modern electricity markets stem from the RTO assumption of a vertical demand curve (a behavior that is largely a legacy of the regulated era, in which monopoly utilities bore an "obligation to serve").
 That is, the RTO announces its expected demand and then (through the hourly auction) solicits generator bids to fill that demand.
 Under rate of return regulation, the cost of the peak kWh mattered little, since the costs were averaged over all kWh.
 The utilities profited from the high demand peaks because they had to build more generation capacity; the regulators liked the situation since people got to do what they wanted with little penalty, and consumers liked the situation because they could do what they wanted and have the high costs hidden.
-As the simulations from Talukdar et al. show, this behavior does not translate well into a market setting; In California, fixed retail prices and inelastic demand contributed to the bankruptcy of the state's two largest utilities and rolling blackouts when the California ISO was faced with shortages.